Astroa7m/ktor_chatting_application/README.md

 # GROUP CHATTING

-Let's say client 1 & 2 both chose option 1 (group chatting) the they will be chatting in a public channel anyone can join
+Let's say client 1 & 2 both chose option 1 (group chatting).
+They will be chatting in a public channel anyone can join

 ![](https://i.imgur.com/qteiJAM.gif)